247sathish/AndroidPreparation/README.md

 ### What are the visibility modifiers in Kotlin?

 In Kotlin, visibility modifiers control the visibility and accessibility of classes, objects, interfaces, constructors, functions, properties, and their setters.
 The following are the visibility modifiers in Kotlin:

-	1.private: The member is only accessible within the same class.
+1. private: The member is only accessible within the same class.
-	2.protected: The member is only accessible within the same class and its subclasses.
+2. protected: The member is only accessible within the same class and its subclasses.
-	3.internal: The member is accessible within the same module.
+3. internal: The member is accessible within the same module.
 A module is a set of Kotlin files compiled together.
-	4.public: The member is accessible everywhere.
+4. public: The member is accessible everywhere.
 This is the default visibility for top-level declarations.

 Here is an example of how to use the visibility modifiers in Kotlin:

 		class MyClass {
 			private val privateProperty = 42